• Oct 16, 2024

 9. Safety Tips:

 Nepal is a safe country but you might run into some scams and pickpocketing in tourist areas if you are not careful.
 Most tourists have a hard time in Nepal because of not carrying essential gear, for which you can consult with your tour operators, they will tell you which gear would be appropriate for you depending on your trek or tour.
-Accidents might occur in high altitude countries like Nepal so it's better to have travel insurance which should cover high altitude trekkings.
+Respect Local customs and Traditions.
+Accidents might occur in high altitude countries like Nepal so it's better to have travel insurance which should cover high altitude trekking.
+Contact Us if there is anything we can help with.

 10. Rules and Regulation: